 When asking yourself “is WordPress secure?” remember that all plugins pose risk.
 That includes the two default plugins that come with the CMS, in addition to any plugins you add after installation.
 Vulnerability to malware attacks increases when plugins are allowed to sit idle on your CMS unused or un-updated.

 When deciding how to improve WordPress security, best practices include only installing plugins you need and will actively use, only downloading well-reviewed plugins from a reputable source, and updating them consistently once they’re installed.

 WordPress’s vulnerability to attacks increases when themes—the templates that drive the look and design of a WP site—are not kept up-to-date on a regular basis.
 This includes both the default themes included with WordPress, and any themes added later on.

 When determining how to improve WordPress security, make sure to only install themes from trustworthy sources and to update them regularly.
 Additionally, use a child theme configuration when installing a new theme.
 That way, when changes are implemented, an update for the parent theme can be applied without complications.

 When asking yourself “Is WordPress secure?” keep in mind that plugins and themes are always going to carry some degree of risk.
 Regular maintenance and updates greatly reduce that risk, but don’t eliminate it entirely.
 It’s never a bad idea to be proactive about website security by employing tools like web application firewalls (WAF), automated website scans, and (if necessary) malware removal.

 As WordPress is one of the most popular CMS platforms people and businesses use, not taking security seriously can have drastic consequences.
 Be proactive an make sure you protect your site with these basic tips for plugins and themes.
-If you think your site has vulnerabilities or has been hacked take our free Risk Score Scan now.
-If you need further assistance contact SiteLock today!
+If you think your site has vulnerabilities, has been hacked or if you need further assistance contact SiteLock today!